aezarebski/covid19db-figshare/README.md

 # Oxford COVID-19 (OxCOVID19) Database

-The files contained in this directory are a snapshot of the database described in **MANUSCRIPT** as of **DATE**.
+The files contained in this directory are a snapshot of the database described in **MANUSCRIPT** as of **31-07-2020**.
 The `data` directory contains the actual data and the `src` directory the code to generate this snapshot.
 A complete listing of the variables can be found in **MANUSCRIPT**.
-Since the OxCOVID19 Database draws from multiple data sources there are different licenses for different tables, please see the **WEBSITE** page for additional details.
+Since the OxCOVID19 Database draws from multiple data sources there are different licenses for different tables, please see https://covid19.eng.ox.ac.uk/ for additional details.

 ---